 They looked at 80 female and 60 male intercollegiate basketball and track athletes.

 This was very interesting.
-They measured core stability by testing:
+They calculated core strength by testing:

 - Isometric hip abduction strength